Featured site: Find out what are the trending items on Amazon.com!

 For men, women, and teens

-How to copy and paste on Android [tutorial with pics]
+How to copy and paste on an Android phone or tablet (tutorial with pics)

 Pinterest share Tumblr share

-woman texting on phone - how to copy and paste on an Android phone or tablet
+woman texting on phone - how to copy and paste Android

 There is no need to re-type things on an Android phone or tablet.
-You can copy and paste, just like you would on a computer.
+You can copy and paste instead.
 It's a little bit different than how you'd do it on a computer, but rest assured it's easy!
-This works the same for phone or for tablet on Android.

-I'll give you the quick version first, and if that doesn't make much sense (it may be the case for new users), then scroll down further for my step-by-step illustrated version.
+I'll give you the quick version first of Android copy and paste, and if that doesn't make much sense (it may be the case for new users), then scroll down further for my step-by-step illustrated version.
 If you have any problems, I've also included some extra tips for special situations at the end of the article.

 • Long-press on any word within the area of what you want to copy.
 A menu and handles will pop up.